 - Is every Chaumet piece marked with a signature?Generally speaking, each authentic piece will be signed with an engraved Chaumet hallmark.
 Unfortunately, hallmarks are sometimes forged, so our experts recommend that you submit images of your fine jewelry and trust a Sotheby’s specialist to interpret any maker’s marks.
 Simply send photographs to our experts, who will use their knowledge of Chaumet jewelry workmanship to confirm the piece’s authenticity.

 - How much is my Chaumet jewelry worth?Sotheby's specialists have years of experience in valuing Chaumet diamond jewelry.
 When you submit your piece online, our specialists will consider its general condition, presence of a Chaumet signature, prices achieved at auction for similar pieces, quality of the diamonds and any accompanying gemstones, and the history of ownership before determining an appropriate auction estimate.
-Consign Chaumet jewelry now for our September and October 2019 sales that will feature retro jewels and a fine selection of diamond, emerald, sapphire, ruby and cultured pearl jewelry.
+Consign Chaumet jewelry now for our upcoming 2020 sales that will feature retro jewels and a fine selection of diamond, emerald, sapphire, ruby and cultured pearl jewelry.